Arkantos-13/Honeywords_Generators/README.md

-# Honeywords Generators

-***UPDATE IN PROGRESS***
+<h1 align="center">Honeywords Generators</h1>

-Honeywords	are	a	defense	against	stolen	password	files.
+* Honeywords	are	a	defense	against	stolen	password	files.
 Specifically,	they are	bogus	passwords	placed	in	the	password	file	of	an	authentication	server to deceive	attackers.
 Honeywords resemble	ordinary,	user-selected	passwords.
 It’s hard	therefore	for	an	attacker	that steals	a	honeyword-laced password	file	to